Fox Terrier Dog Breed Information

 - Strong prey drive

-In addition, the Fox Terrier does not get along well with other dogs.
+The Fox Terrier doesn't get along well with other dogs, too.
 It starts to mess with them too quickly, no matter if the other dogs are bigger or not.
 So this dog isn’t suited to trips to the park where it will meet lots of new dogs.
 To make sure that this disruptive behavior is kept to a minimum, puppies should play with other dogs as much and as early as possible.
 This means that the dog will be considerably friendlier and calmer later on in life.